Non-Standard Choice in Matching Markets: Introduction

+This paper explores the consequences of incorporating non-standard choice behaviors, which diverge from traditional rational choice models, into the theory of stable matchings.
+We are motivated by significant evidence across marketing, psychology, and economics, which indicates that individuals often deviate from rational decision-making due to errors and behavioral biases.
+Such behaviors include but are not limited to, choice overload, framing, and attraction effects, as well as temptation, self-control issues, and a preference for the status quo (\cite{salant2008f}, \cite{apesteguia2013choice}, \cite{gerasimou2018indecisiveness}).
+The following examples demonstrate the significance of analyzing such behavior in matching markets:

+\textbf{(i) Choice Complexity and Overload.} In the context of matching kidney donors to patients, doctors often hesitate to express complete preferences due to the extensive information required to evaluate a kidney's suitability.
+In practice, a kidney $s^1$ may be chosen from a larger menu $\{s^1,s^2,s^3,\dots\}$ based on preliminary tests, while another kidney $s^2$ would have been chosen from a smaller menu $\{s^1,s^2\}$ with more scope for a detailed examination \citep{bade2016pareto}).
+Such choice behavior is non-standard, and its analysis falls beyond the scope of classical matching theory.

-\paragraph{(ii) (Groups as Participants)} Consider the case of school admissions, where parents report a ranking over schools to a centralized authority.
-Preferences of parents and the various persons they consult to make this decision need not be perfectly aligned.
-They may therefore reach decisions by aggregating several preferences in some fashion.
-As seen in social choice theory, such decisions need not be consistent with maximization of a single preference.
-Thus participants may exhibit non-standard choice behavior even without behavioral biases and mistakes.
+\textbf{(ii) Groups as Participants.} Take the example of school admissions, where parents report a ranking over schools to a centralized authority.
+The preferences of parents and those of the people they consult with to make this decision may not fully align.
+As a result, their final decision might involve aggregating several preferences in some fashion.
+Naturally, such aggregation decisions need not be consistent with the maximization of a single preference relation.
+Thus, participants may exhibit non-standard choice behavior even in the absence of behavioral biases and errors.

-\paragraph{(iii) (Hiring with Attraction Effect)} Consider a hypothetical choice situation where a manager is choosing among three job candidates: $\{a, b, c\}$.
-Candidate $a$ and $b$ are similar, but $a$ is better.
-The manager's choice of candidate maybe influenced by the availability of a similar inferior alternative due to the attraction effect.\footnote{Identified by \cite{huber1982adding}, the attraction effect has been observed in job candidate evaluation (\cite{highhouse1996context}, \cite{slaughter2007effects}, \cite{slaughter1999decoy}) among various other settings.
-See footnote 3 in \cite{ok2015revealed} for other settings and references.} For example, choosing $c$ out of $\{a,c\}$, but choosing $a$ out of $\{a,b,c\}$.
-Thus exhibiting choices that cannot be rationalized by a single preference relation.